No. PR- 019

 |4||IIP Intermediate Goods||39||114||75|

-Source: PHD Research Bureau, PHDCCI EBM Index Note: For calculation purpose, the FDI figures for Jan, Feb & Mar 2021 are moving averages of last 3 months; figures and difference are rounded off
+Source: PHD Research Bureau, PHDCCI EBM Index Note: For calculation purpose, the February 2021 FDI figures are estimated on the basis of available data of last 3 months; figures and difference are rounded off

 PHD Chamber of Commerce and Industry